Freemasonry: Masonic lodge

+Private Lodges form the backbone of Freemasonry, with the sole right to elect their own candidates for initiation as Masons or admission as joining Masons, and sometimes with exclusive rights over residents local to their premises.
+There are non-local Lodges where Masons meet for wider or narrower purposes, such or in association with some hobby, sport, Masonic research, business, profession, regiment or college.
+The rank of Master Mason also entitles a Freemason to explore Masonry further through other degrees, administered separately from the basic Craft or "Blue Lodge" degrees described here, but generally having a similar structure and meetings.

 Private Lodges, which serve as the foundational and most autonomous units within the broader structure of Freemasonry, form the backbone of the fraternity by exercising the exclusive authority to elect their own candidates for initiation as Masons or admission as joining Masons, often operating with localized jurisdictional privileges that may include sole rights over residents in proximity to their premises, thereby reinforcing both the independence and community-based nature of Masonic membership selection.
 There are non-local Lodges where Masons meet for wider or narrower purposes, such as in association with some hobby, sport, Masonic research, business, profession, regiment or college.
 The rank of Master Mason also entitles a Freemason to explore Masonry further through other degrees, administered separately from the basic Craft or "Blue Lodge" degrees described here, but generally having a similar structure and meetings.

 There is much diversity and little consistency in Freemasonry because each Masonic jurisdiction is independent and sets its own rules and procedures while Grand Lodges have limited jurisdiction over their constituent member Lodges, which are ultimately private clubs.
 The wording of the ritual, the number of officers present, the layout of the meeting room, etc. varies from jurisdiction to jurisdiction.

 Almost all officers of a Lodge are elected or appointed annually.
 Every Masonic Lodge has a Master, two Wardens, a treasurer and a secretary.
 There is also always a Tyler, or outer guard, outside the door of a working Lodge, who may be paid to secure its privacy.
 Other offices vary between jurisdictions.

 Each Masonic Lodge exists and operates according to its own by-laws and the rules and regulations of its own Grand Orient or Grand Lodge, which elude any universally accepted definition and vary depending on the jurisdiction.